 PMA Group was a multi-million dollar lobbying firm founded by lobbyist Paul Magliocchetti.
 In November 2008, PMA Group’s offices were raided by the FBI for suspected involvement in “pay-to-play” schemes, where PMA Group would give campaign contributions to selected House members in exchange for earmarks for PMA’s clients.
-One of the House members involved is no other than Jim Moran.
-And PMA Group isn’t the only organization Moran has engaged in pay-to-play schemes with.
+One of the House members involved is no other than Jim Moran, who received $177,700 from PMA Group and its employees and doled out millions of taxpayer dollars in earmarks to PMA in exchange.
+(PMA isn’t the only organization Moran has engaged in pay-to-play schemes with.)

-Magliocchetti pleaded guilty in September 2010 to campaign finance fraud and faces up to 15 years in prison, but it seems no one is talking about the unbelievable corruption Jim Moran has practiced.
+Magliocchetti was convicted of making illegal campaign contributions and sentenced to two years in prison, but it seems no one has talked about the unbelievable corruption Jim Moran has practiced.
 So we at RetireJimMoran.com have covered this scandal extensively and put together this special page for all our coverage of the scandals.